đ¶ Unlock Your Dog's Superpower with Scent Work

 đ§ The Superpower in Your Dogâs Nose

-Your dog has 40x more brain power dedicated to smell than you do.
-While we might notice what dinner smells like, your dog can identify:
+Did you know your dog has 40 times more brain power dedicated to smell than you do?
+While we might notice the aroma of dinner, your dog can identify:

 Each individual ingredient